 Scholarly Commons Citation

 Cohen, Julie E., "Copyright as Property in the Post-Industrial Economy: A Research Agenda" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 610.
+610.